 A new League committee, “Engage Shaker,” co-chaired by Judy Stenta and Carol Lowenthal, has begun meeting.
 Committee members are Julianna Senturia, Tania Menesse and Colette Hart, and your co-presidents Holly Wang and Susan Troia.
 This group is working on forming a leadership training class for potential future city leaders.
 Watch for additional information!

-And Here’s What We Did Last Fall:
+And Here’s What We Have Done This Year:

-All candidates for City Council and the Board of Education were sent pertinent questions, and their answers were printed in the LWV Voters Guide and mailed to every household in Shaker.
+Last fall, all candidates for City Council and the Board of Education were sent pertinent questions, and their answers were printed in the LWV Voters Guide and mailed to every household in Shaker.

 A Candidates Forum was held at the Middle School on Tuesday, Oct.
 1, with over 200 attendees.
 The forum was co-sponsored by the Shaker Heights Library, the Shaker PTO and Neighborhood Associations.
 This was a great opportunity to meet the candidates and ask them questions.